pollyolly/tradenote/README.md

 # tradenote
 ```
 A simple implementation of Nativescript-Vue.
-TradeNote is an application that save a note of you buy and sell manually.
+TradeNote is an application that saves a note of your daily trade buy and sell.

 Development Environment:
 Nativescript Vue